-Thanks to the Heritage Lottery Fund, between January 2016 and June 2018, the Milton’s Hidden Seashore project worked to bring Milton Locks nature reserve back to the heart of the community.
+Thanks to The National Lottery Heritage Fund, between January 2016 and June 2018, the Milton’s Hidden Seashore project worked to bring Milton Locks nature reserve back to the heart of the community.

 During this time , over 4600 people participated in events, education sessions, talks and other activities aimed at introducing people to their local nature reserve.

 Milton Locks is a small two acre coastal nature reserve.
 What makes this place so special is the abundance of wildlife that can be observed, from birds such as oystercatchers and curlews, to salt marsh plants, and reptiles such as common lizards.
 As well as its significance for wildlife, the site also has a rich heritage.
 It started life as part of the Portsmouth to Arundel canal which opened in 1823 and was home to a houseboat community in the mid 20th Century.

 The activities of the project were focused around three themes, each highlighting the diversity and unique character of the reserve

 Mud is marvellous and gravel is great.
 The seashore at Milton Locks provides a habitat for many plants and animals.
 Our shoreline safari provides opportunities for hands-on close encounters with coastal wildlife and inspires children and adults to take care of their hidden seashore.

 A Grassland Adventure